Passing the Sniff Test (1 Peter 2:11-12)

 In other words, many people don't see churches as good or neutral.
 Many actually see the church as harmful to society.

 An urban studies student wrote a survey to examine how churches interact with different people groups in a city.
-Block after block, she surveyed citizens of her town.
+She diligently surveyed the citizens of her town, block by block.
 More often than not, she found that the interviews produced thought-provoking stories.

 She asked one lady, "What do you think churches could do to improve their relationship with the local community?"

-"Churches?" she repeated, as if she might have heard wrong.
+"Churches?" she repeated, as if she might have heard something wrong.

 "I don't see anything that churches could do."
 She wasn't being mean; just to the point.
 "We've already got tons of churches.
 Look around.
 There's a church on every corner.
 I bet you could count nine or ten churches within three blocks of here."